uniflash/uniflash/README.md

 ## Try out

 One could use any smart contract interactor to play with Uniflash, e.g. https://justsmartcontracts.dev/.
-We might add a front-end similar to Uniswap later if the community likes the project.
+It's able to add a front-end similar to Uniswap later if the community likes the project.

 Testing on Goerli network:
 1. Switch to Goerli network